Nominating Committee Seeks Candidates for Bar Association Offices

 The policy emphasizes the commitment to achieving diversity in the “membership, officers, staff, House of Delegates, Executive Committee, sections and committees and their respective leaders.
 Diversity is an inclusive concept, encompassing gender, race, color, ethnic origin, national origin, religion, sexual orientation, age and disability.”

 Submissions must include a current curriculum vitae or resume; a maximum of five letters of support; a written statement of no more than 500 words setting forth the reason for seeking office; and a disclosure of any public professional discipline, sanction, and/or contempt finding by a court.
-Please direct this information to Claire P. Gutekunst, Chair, Nominating Committee, New York State Bar Association, One Elk Street, Albany, NY 12207, or by email to [email protected] or by fax to 518-463-8527.
+Please direct this information to Michael Miller, Chair, Nominating Committee, New York State Bar Association, One Elk Street, Albany, NY 12207, or by email to [email protected] or by fax to 518-463-8527.

 Timetable for President-elect Candidates’ Statements for Publication

-Each candidate for president-elect is invited to submit a 400-word statement for publication in State Bar News by Sept.
-3, 2019.
-For more information, please contact Senior Director of Communications Dan Weiller at 518-487-5500 or [email protected].
+Each candidate for president-elect is invited to submit a 500-word statement for publishing online and in the NYSBA Weekly.
+For more information, please contact Chief Communications Strategist Susan DeSantis at [email protected].